parasKumarSahu/Knolml-Analysis/README.md

 Steps to find external knowledge gaps:-

-1. Text segmentation:-

-Input Format: python3 script_name input_file_name

-Example: python3 start_segmentation.py books/AChristmasCarol.txt
+1. Text segmentation: Select a book from books folder as input file for segmentation and run python3 start_segmentation.py books/[book_name]

-2. Segments would be written in segmentaion_result.csv file after that you have to run script for external segmentation which will take this file as input
+2. Segments would be written in segmentaion_result.csv file

-Input Format: python3 script_name

-Example: python3 find_external_gaps.py
+3. Now we will do external segmentation using segmentaion_result.csv, run python3 find_external_gaps.py
 3. You can find the External Knowledge gaps in external_gaps.txt file

 Steps to train word2vec (Optional):-